 Human presence on the lunar surface will be sustainable and will allow for further research that will also provide useful knowledge for our life on Earth.
 This will require several innovative technologies, which the NASA and ESA collaboration can deploy through their respective industrial systems.

-For Giovanni Fuggetta, Leonardo's SVP Divisional Space Business, who in a few weeks will follow the launch of the first Artemis mission that will take place at the Kennedy Space Center in Florida, “it will be a historic day for space exploration.
+For Giovanni Fuggetta, Leonardo's SVP Divisional Space Business, the first Artemis mission that will lit off from the Kennedy Space Center in Florida, “will be a historic day for space exploration.
 In that moment, the effort of about 50 Leonardo engineers and experts who made the “wings” and the electronic units to power Orion’s European service module will be acknowledged".

 The ambitious Artemis programme comprises several components, including a launch system (SLS), the Orion spacecraft that will transport the astronauts, a Lunar Gateway, the astronauts’ home that will orbit the Moon, and a lunar landing system (Human Landing System).

 The programme foresees three stages, which will be divided into the following missions:

 Artemis I – The first mission will test the Space Launch System with a crewless test flight of Orion around the Moon and back.
 For this mission the next launch windows are planned for November 14th, 16th or the 19th.
 Just like the Apollo mission, the rocket that will propel the spacecraft into orbit will leave from launch block 39B at the Kennedy Space Center in Cape Canaveral.
 Orion will spend up to six weeks in space, where it will orbit the Moon and return to Earth, splashing down off the San Diego coast.